Freedom and Determinism

 A third mechanism is to embrace one of the beliefs even more strongly (but, and this is the important bit, without sacrificing the other).
 This is quite common with religious beliefs, especially end of the world cults.
 Festinger, Riecken and Schachter's When Prophecy Fails studies such a group in detail and their increased proselytization when the world fails to end on schedule (there is a summary of the book at wikipedia).

 Confucius is correct.
-We do feel like the world is deterministic, the future is written, fate rules.
+We do feel like the world is deterministic, that the future is written, that fate rules.
 And we do feel like we have free will and that our future has not yet been written.

 However, Confucius' resolution of the perceived inconsistency, "this is most interesting," hardly satisfies.

 In the 1970's, resolution of this dissonance, the question "Is there free will?," was the subject of debate in Philosophy.
 With the constant inroads made in Psychology by researchers like Leonard Krasner and Leonard Ullman (applying operant conditioning techniques as a therapeutic technique), it was becoming ever more clear that people could be made to do things, conditioned, they might not otherwise do.
 There is, for example, the tale of the lecture hall of students who operantly conditioned their professor to deliver his lectures from the corner.
 This story is not apocryphal -- I was one of those students.

 The situation for supporters of free will became so desperate that, by the mid-1970's, notable Philosophers were claiming that if certain linguistic conventions made sense, then there had to be free will (note: the argument was that if certain words made sense, not that those words were true, free will exists).
 The free will-determinism problem was to be determined by semantics?
 Indeed.